Engineering Unit Tests with AI Agents

 Outline:

-- Basics of Unit Testing
+- Foundations of Unit Testing in an AI Assisted Workflow

-- Core Techniques for Good Unit Tests
+- Core Techniques for Engineering Good Unit Tests

 - The Three Pillars of Good Unit Tests

-- Automated Test Types
+- Automated Test Types and Where AI Agents Fit

 Standard Format Outline